BluBloos/Collage-Creator/README.md

     - Drag an image to place on canvas.
 - Canvas Interaction:
     - Drag images to translate on canvas.
-    - Drag image edges to crop image.
+    - Drag image edges to crop image (hold S to scale instead).
     - Images reside in layers.
 - Visual effects:
     - Change cursor icons on mouse hover.